TonicAI/textual/docs/source/redact/index.rst

 2. Second, it uses information about where entities are located to tokenize or synthesize the data.

 In :doc:`Choosing tokenization or synthesis <./redact_config>` you can learn different ways to configure your output.
+To fine-tune how synthesized values are generated for specific entity types, see :doc:`Customizing synthesis with generator metadata <./generator_metadata>`.

 .. toctree::
    :caption: In this section:

    redact_config
+   generator_metadata
    redacting_text
    redacting_json
    redacting_html